fedepenafiel/goldimaria/README.md

 # goldimaria ReadME
 This file contains a visualization of Angel Di Maria's goal against Brazil on the final match of Copa America 2021.
+It shows the movement with and without the ball of the players involved.

-Explicar como se arma
+The idea is to show in a single picture, without movement and with as little information as possible, the movements that generated the iconic goal

 Explicar el valor de xG